yuanchaiyc/EGGWorks/README.md

--To use EGGWorks, please install [PCQuirer.exe](https://sciconrd.com/downloads.aspx) on the laptop.
+- To use EGGWorks, please install [PCQuirer.exe](https://sciconrd.com/downloads.aspx) on the laptop.

--EGGWorks only operates on Windows system.
+- EGGWorks only operates on Windows system.